 Super lawyers, rising stars, best lawyers and other attorney advertising in Texas

 Super Lawyers is a division of Thompson Reuters, a private mass media and information business.
 People searching for lawyers or attorneys almost certainly will see law firms advertising Super Lawyers designations.
 These include Super Lawyers and Super Lawyers Rising Stars.
 People searching for lawyers may be impressed by this designation although they don’t really know what it means.
 After all, it sounds…super?
 Super Lawyers primarily serves two purposes.
 It publishes its list of selected Super Lawyers, which it claims to select by a “patented process”.
 It also sells advertisements in its Super Lawyers magazine and other Thompson Reuters publications.
 You might ask how attorneys receive recognition by Super Lawyers and what standard applies to the recognition.
-After all, many Fort Worth and Dallas lawyers advertise recognition in Super Lawyers.
+After all, many Texas lawyers advertise recognition in Super Lawyers.
 Today’s post will address some of these issues.

 Is Super Lawyers part of the State Bar of Texas?